23andMe/Yamale/README.md

 ### Enum - `enum([primitives])`
 Validates from a list of constants.
-- args: constants to test equality with
+- arguments: constants to test equality with

 Examples:
 - `enum('a string', 1, False)`

 ### List - `list([validators])`
 Validates lists.
 If validators are passed to `list()` only nodes that pass at least one of those validators will be accepted.
+- arguments: validators to test values with

 Examples:
 - `list()`: Validates any list